bbc/psammead/packages/components/psammead-byline/README.md

 ## Description

-The `Byline` component is designed to display an author's full name, role, and optional avatar.
+The `Byline` component is designed to display an author's full name, title, and optional avatar.

 ## Installation